 What is a budget deficit?

-This document outlines permitted investments, diversification requirements, and risk controls for public funds.
+The document that outlines permitted investments, diversification requirements, and risk controls for public funds.

 What is an investment policy statement (IPS)?

-This security's maximum maturity was recently changed from 270 days to 397 days effective January 1, 2026.
+The maximum maturity of this security was recently changed from 270 days to 397 days effective January 1, 2026.

 What is Commercial Paper